mohsensaghafi/udacity-aind/AIND-Planning/README.md

 ## Examples and Testing:
 - The planning problem for the "Have Cake and Eat it Too" problem in the book has been implemented in the `example_have_cake` module as an example.
 - The `tests` directory includes `unittest` test cases to evaluate your implementations.
 All tests should pass before you submit your project for review.
-From the AIND-Planning directory command line:
-    - `python -m unittest tests.test_my_air_cargo_problems`
-    - `python -m unittest tests.test_my_planning_graph`
-- The `run_search` script is provided for gathering metrics for various search methods on any or all of the problems and should be used for this purpose.
+- Use the `run_search` script is provided for gathering metrics for various search methods on any or all of the problems and should be used for this purpose.

-## Submission
-Before submitting your solution to a reviewer, you are required to submit your project to Udacity's Project Assistant, which will provide some initial feedback.

-The setup is simple.
-If you have not installed the client tool already, then you may do so with the command `pip install udacity-pa`.

-To submit your code to the project assistant, run `udacity submit` from within the top-level directory of this project.
-You will be prompted for a username and password.
-If you login using google or facebook, visit [this link](https://project-assistant.udacity.com/auth_tokens/jwt_login) for alternate login instructions.

-This process will create a zipfile in your top-level directory named cargo_planning-<id>.zip.
-This is the file that you should submit to the Udacity reviews system.

-## Improving Execution Time

-The exercises in this project can take a *long* time to run (from several seconds to a several hours) depending on the heuristics and search algorithms you choose, as well as the efficiency of your own code.
-(You may want to stop and profile your code if runtimes stretch past a few minutes.)
-One option to improve execution time is to try installing and using [pypy3](http://pypy.org/download.html) -- a python JIT, which can accelerate execution time substantially.
-Using pypy is *not* required (and thus not officially supported) -- an efficient solution to this project runs in very reasonable time on modest hardware -- but working with pypy may allow students to explore more sophisticated problems than the examples included in the project.